Startup-Nights/website/README.md

 - http://localhost:3000/admin : connect to Tina Cloud and go in edit mode
 - http://localhost:3000/exit-admin : log out of Tina Cloud
 - http://localhost:4001/altair/ : GraphQL playground to test queries and browse the API documentation

-## Notes

-The website uses images that are loaded from DigitalOcean.
-This means that it can't optimize images on build time, which leads to potential costs.
-The pricing can be found [here](https://vercel.com/docs/concepts/limits/overview#typical-monthly-usage-guidelines).

-According to the definition of a [source image](https://vercel.com/docs/concepts/image-optimization#source-images), we shouldn't run into this issue unless we have a lot of images.

-If this definition / interpretation is not accurate, we may stil.l be able to circumvent it by using a high [`miminumCacheTTL`](https://nextjs.org/docs/api-reference/next/image#minimum-cache-ttl).

 ### Structure